-Cultural healing: Indigenous art as therapy
+Cultural Healing: indigenous art as therapy

 Available in other languages

 From sound healing with didgeridoo to art therapy for disabled people, Aboriginal art is proving a powerful tool for helping Indigenous and non-Indigenous Australians heal the body and mind.
-Image: One of the Noongar Elders who makes dolls (CAN)
+Here are four incredible ways Aboriginal art is being used to restore people to good health.

 Source: SBS